atheed/UnblockMe-Solver/README.md

 * an `int` length (e.g. 3)
 * an orientation (either 'H' for horizontal, or 'V' for vertical), AND
 * a "starting position" -- this is an `(int, int)` tuple denoting the location of the "top-leftmost" part of a block

+The final component to initialize a board is the starting position of the target block (the target's starting position is defined the same as for other blocks).
+In the above, the target's starting position is `(2, 0)`, as specified by the final argument to `make_init_state()`.

 Once a block has been specified (as above), the solver can be run on the board by adding the following two lines: